UEFA.com fonctionne mieux avec d'autres navigateurs

 Since its establishment in 2013, the UEFA Youth League has provided an important platform for the best young footballers across Europe.
 By offering more competitive games against top-quality opposition, the Youth League gives players essential experience of international competition and reduces the gap between youth and first-team football.

-Now in its 10th edition , the UEFA Youth League has provided a first taste of European action for some of the continent’s most talented under-19 players, who have then gone on to star at the very highest level.
-The tournament has recently hit an important milestone, with more than 1,000 players now having graduated from the Youth League to feature in the UEFA Champions League, Europa League and Europa Conference League.
+Now in its 12th edition, the UEFA Youth League has provided a first taste of European action for some of the continent’s most talented under-19 players, who have then gone on to star at the very highest level.
+In fact, more than 1,000 players have graduated from the Youth League to feature in the UEFA Champions League, Europa League and Europa Conference League.

 Giving youth a platform for development